kljr/SpringboardVM/README.md

 ## Updating existing Springboard sites

-There are two shell scripts which allow you to update a Springboard site's Drupal core and contrib modules automatically, without touching Springboard modules, themes or libraries;

-* `scripts/update-cc.sh` prompts you to download a version of Springboard, and then copies the Springboard folders of your existing site into it, moves the old site folder into the backups directory, and moves the updated folder into its place.

-* `scripts/update-cc-inverse.sh` copies drupal core and contrib files out of a new Springboard download and places them into your existing site, without overwriting Springboard folders or any non-Springboard customizations in the libraries or contrib folders.

-* If you want to replace all code in a site, including any repositories, just delete the document root folder, and run `scripts/make-sb.sh` followed by `scripts/druv-provision.sh`.
+* If you want to replace all code in a site, including any repositories, just delete the project root folder, and run `scripts/make-sb.sh` followed by `scripts/druv-provision.sh`.

 ## Replacing default content with reference databases and files